Esty was the representative for Connecticut’s 5th congressional district and was a Democrat. She served from 2013 to 2018.

 Esty is shown as a purple triangle ▲ in our ideology-leadership chart below.
-Each dot is a member of the House of Representatives positioned according to our liberal–conservative ideology score (left to right) and our leadership score (leaders are toward the top).
+Each dot was a member of the House of Representatives in 2018 positioned according to our ideology score (left to right) and our leadership score (leaders are toward the top).

-The chart is based on the bills Esty has sponsored and cosponsored.
+The chart is based on the bills Esty sponsored and cosponsored from Jan 3, 2013 to Dec 21, 2018.
 See full analysis methodology.

 - H.R.
 4697 (114th): Prevent Drug Addiction Act of 2016

 - H.R.
 1375 (114th): Child Nicotine Poisoning Prevention Act of 2015

 - H.R.
 1222 (114th): Gold Star Fathers Act

 - H.R.
 316 (113th): Collinsville Renewable Energy Production Act